In the 2010s, Havila turned its attention to transport and tourism.

 On July 9, 1869, a party of British Quakers led by banker Edward Backhouse landed in Geiranger.
 The group spent the night aboard the yacht they arrived on, “Nereid.”
 Backhouse gathered a group of locals for a photograph, which became the first photograph ever taken in Geiranger.

-Within about ten years, five hotels were established in the small village.
-Before the road and hotels were built, people had hardly seen a single tourist and were skeptical of strangers.
-Such a rapid transformation was not experienced by many villages, and the main reason was the construction of the road over the mountain.
-The previously isolated village became an attraction and eventually part of the world heritage.
-The combination of road construction and hotel development created an economic revolution in the small fjord village, where the approximately 400 inhabitants had mostly been engaged in farming until then.
-It is incredible that a road can create such a transformation!
-In 1957, Merok’s Hotel was rebuilt in a modern style to the building we know today.
-Development also occurred at Hotel Geiranger, with new buildings completed in both 1964 and 1974.
-In 1995, Merok’s Hotel and Hotel Geiranger, which had been operated as one hotel, were connected by a bridge.
-A new reception area, glass elevator, and facade were also built at that time.
+In 1957, Merok’s Hotel was expanded in a modern style to the building we know today.
+Development also continued at Hotel Geiranger, with new buildings completed in 1964 and 1974.
+In 1995, Merok’s Hotel and Hotel Geiranger, which had been operated as a single hotel, were connected with a bridge.
+At the same time, a new reception area, glass elevator, and façade were built.
 In 2020, Havila took over the hotel from the Haldorsen family, who had operated it for about thirty years.

 UNESCO-listede Geirangerfjord med den ikoniske Skageflå-fossen som fosser inn i fjorden, omgitt av dramatiske fjell